 To offset the void created by officers leaving law enforcement and inactive members, the LifeSavers Program Coordinator has undertaken a new recruiting program which will place membership information regarding the LifeSavers program in the hands of every officer in the state.
-Special emphasis is being placed on the counties which have historically reported low or nonexistent seatbelt enforcement efforts.
+Special emphasis is being placed on the counties which have historically reported low or non-existent seatbelt enforcement efforts.
 Attractive promotions are offered to new members who will report their seatbelt citation counts for at least 90 days.
-Data indicates that if a new LifeSavers reports citation continually for three months, they will probably continue to report.
+Data indicates that if a new LifeSaver reports citations continually for three months, they will probably continue to report.